nramira/movie_category_clf/README.md

 - Implemented in `data_ingestion.py`
 - Connects to the **Kaggle API** to download the Netflix dataset automatically
 - Splits the dataset into train and test CSVs
-- Handles missing values and stores raw data in the `artifacts/` directory
+- Stores raw data in the `artifacts/` directory

 ### 🧹 Data Transformation